 St. Agatha Had Her Breasts Cut Off When She Wouldn't Give In

 St. Agatha was a young and eligible maiden raised by a prominent family in Sicily.
 She was besieged by numerous suitors, many of whom were intent on carnally despoiling her.
 Uninterested in this attention, she dedicated her virginity to God.
 One of her rejected suitors, a Roman prefect named Quintianus, decided to persecute Agatha for her Christian faith and force her to give in to his desires.
 He ordered her to give up her faith, and when she refused, he imprisoned her in a brothel.

 When the brothel didn't change Agatha's resolve, she was remanded back to Quintianus, who then imprisoned her in jail where she was tortured horribly, including having her breasts amputated.
 Eventually, after refusing to submit in the face of repeated assault, her spiritual devotion was punished with a sentence of death.
 She was spared from an execution, but died in prison shortly thereafter.

 St. Agatha is the patron saint of breast cancer patients and torture victims.

 St. Agnes was a member of the Roman nobility in the fourth century CE, a time when being a Christian in Rome was punishable by law.
 Alluringly beautiful even from a young age, Agnes was besieged by many wealthy suitors who unsuccessfully sought her hand in marriage.
-However, one of her rejected suitors had her brought up before a judge for being Christian and as punishment, Agnes was dragged naked through the streets.
-According to her legend, any person who tried to assault her there was struck blind.
+However, one of her rejected suitors had her brought up before a judge for being Christian, and as her punishment, Agnes was dragged naked through the streets.
+According to legend, any person who tried to assault her there was struck blind.